Kluvens/CPP/02-stl.md

 }
 ```

+`CHECK` and `assert()` are both macros, but a CHECK will evaluate an expression and report it if it's false whereas assert will crash the program.

+`REQUIRE` evaluetes an expression and if false will terminate the currently executing test and move onto the next one.
+It is entirely unrelated to `assert`.

+`SECTION` blocks are ways to divide testing logic in `TEST_CASE`s.
+Any state changes in a `SECTION` are not related in `SECTION`s at the same level.

 ## Containers

 Containers are abstractions of common data structures.
 They are objects that you can "put"other objects "into".